-(a) Serving questions; noticeWHEN A DEPOSITION MAY BE TAKEN.

-(1) Without Leave.
-After commencement of the action, anyA party may, by written questions, depose take the testimony of any person, including a party, without leave of court except as provided in Rule 31(a)(2). by deposition upon written questions.
+- (a) Serving questions; notice WHEN A DEPOSITION MAY BE TAKEN. - (1) Without Leave.
+After commencement of the action, any A party may, by written questions, depose take the testimony of any person, including a party, without leave of court except as provided in Rule 31(a)(2). by deposition upon written questions.
 The deponent's attendance of witnesses may be compelled by the use of subpoena as provided in under SCR-Dom.
-Rel.Rule 45.

-(2) With Leave.
-A party must obtain leave of court, and the court must grant leave to the extent consistent with Rule 26(b)(1) and (2):

-(A) if the parties have not stipulated to the deposition and:

-(i) the deposition would result in more than 10 depositions being taken under this rule or Rule 30 by the plaintiffs, or by the defendants, or by the third-party defendants; (ii) the deponent has already been deposed in the case; or

-(iii) the plaintiff seeks to take the deposition before the expiration of 30 days after service of the summons and complaint or petition upon any defendant or 70 days in any case involving the District of Columbia or its officer or agency, or the United States or its officer or agency; or

-(B) if the deponent is The deposition of a person confined in prison: except may be taken only by leave of Court on such terms as the Court prescribes.

-(C) leave is not required under Rule 31(a)(2)(A)(iii) if:

-(i) a defendant has served a notice of taking deposition or otherwise sought discovery; or

-(ii) the notice states that the deponent is expected to be out of the District of Columbia and more than 25 miles from the place of trial and be unavailable for examination unless the person's deposition is taken before the expiration of the 30-day period, and sets forth facts to support the statement.

-(23) Service; Required Notice.
-A party who wants to depose a person by desiring to take a deposition upon written questions shallmust serve them upon every other party, with a notice stating, if known, (1) the deponent's name and address. of the person who is to answer them, if known, and il the name is not unknown, the notice must provide a general description sufficient to identify the person or the particular class or group to which the person belongs., and (2) The notice must also state the name or descriptive title and the address of the officer before whom the deposition is to will be taken.

-(4) Questions Directed to an Organization.
+Rel.
+Rule 45. - (2) With Leave.
+A party must obtain leave of court, and the court must grant leave to the extent consistent with Rule 26(b)(1) and (2): - (A) if the parties have not stipulated to the deposition and: - (i) the deposition would result in more than 10 depositions being taken under this rule or Rule 30 by the plaintiffs, or by the defendants, or by the third-party defendants; - (ii) the deponent has already been deposed in the case; or - (iii) the plaintiff seeks to take the deposition before the expiration of 30 days after service of the summons and complaint or petition upon any defendant or 70 days in any case involving the District of Columbia or its officer or agency, or the United States or its officer or agency; or - (B) if the deponent is The deposition of a person confined in prison; except may be taken only by leave of Court on such terms as the Court prescribes. - (C) leave is not required under Rule 31(a)(2)(A)(iii) if: - (i) a defendant has served a notice of taking deposition or otherwise sought discovery; or - (ii) the notice states that the deponent is expected to be out of the District of Columbia and more than 25 miles from the place of trial and be unavailable for examination unless the person's deposition is taken before the expiration of the 30-day or 70-day period, and sets forth facts to support the statement. - (23) Service; Required Notice.
+A party who wants to depose a person by desiring to take a deposition upon written questions shallmust serve them upon every other party with a notice stating, if known, (1) the deponent's name and address, of the person who is to answer them, if known, and ilf the name is not unknown, the notice must provide a general description sufficient to identify the person or the particular class or group to which the person belongs, and (2)The notice must also state the name or descriptive title and the address of the officer before whom the deposition is towill be taken. - (4) Questions Directed to an Organization.
 A deposition upon written questions may be taken of apublic or private corporation, or a partnership, or an association, or a governmental agency may be deposed by written questions in accordance with the provisions of SCR-Dom.
-Rel.Rule 30(b)(65).

-(3) W\\(5) Questions from Other Parties.
-Any questions to the deponent from other parties must be served on all parties as follows: cross-questions, within 14 days after being served with the notice and writtendirect questions-are served, a party may serve cross questions upon all other parties.
+Rel.Rule 30(b)(65). - (3) W (5) Questions from Other Parties.
+Any questions to the deponent from other parties must be served on all parties as follows: cross-questions, within 14 days after being served with the notice and writtendirect questions are served, a party may serve cross questions upon all other parties.
 W; redirect questions, within 7 days after being served with cross-questions, a party may serve redirect questions upon all other parties.
-W; and recross-questions, within 7 days after being served with redirect questions, a party may serve redirect questions upon all other parties.
 W; and recross-questions, within 7 days after being served with redirect questions, a party may serve recross questions upon all other parties.
-The C\ourt may, for good cause, shown enlargeextend or shorten these times.

-(b) Officer to take responses and prepare record. -- DELIVERY TO THE OFFICER;
+The Ccourt may, for good cause, shown enlargeextend or shorten these times. - (b) Officer to take responses and prepare record. -- DELIVERY TO THE OFFICER;